SindhuPunyamurthi/backup-automate-bash/README.md

     compressed archives, verifies integrity using checksums, and keeps only a set number of recent backups.
 The script helps users easily protect and manage their data without needing complex tools.

+**Why is this Useful?**
+It prevents data loss and also prevents the storage from being filled with old backups.

 **B. How to Use It**
   * Protects your data from accidental loss